friedmanroy/friedmanroy.github.io/_BML/8_kernels.md

 <span style='float:left'><a href="https://friedmanroy.github.io/BML/7_evidence/">← Evidence Function</a></span><span style='float:right'><a href=""> →</a></span>
 <br>
 <br>
+>Hopefully, by this point you are extremely comfortable with the linear regression problem and it's Bayesian interpretation.
+Starting with this post, we are going to explore what happens when, and how we can use, more parameters than data points.
+This is enabled by the _kernel trick_.

 When we introduced linear regression, we allowed the usage of the basis functions $h\left(\cdot\right)$ which mapped the inputs of